brandonvfx/sg-restful/README.md

 ```

 User `Authorization` header:
-( I don't suggest using this unless you have an internal Shotgun sever. )
+( This is now safer to use than it was but I still suggest using https or only with internal servers )
 ```
-Basic-user <base64 user_name:user_password>
+Basic-User <base64 user_name:user_password>
 ```

 ## Query String